 Yemeni southern separatists launch military campaign in Abyan

-ADEN, Aug 23 (Reuters) - Yemen's main southern separatist group said late on Monday it had launched a military operation in Abyan "to cleanse it of terrorist organisations" in a move that would strengthen the UAE-backed faction's control in the south.
+ADEN, Aug 23 (Reuters) - Yemen's main southern separatist group said it had launched a military operation in Abyan province "to cleanse it of terrorist organisations", a move that would strengthen the UAE-backed faction's control in the south.

-The seven-year war pitting a fractious coalition led by Saudi Arabia against the Iran-aligned Houthi group has split Yemen, with the Houthis largely holding the north and the internationally recognised government based in the south.
+Yemen has been split by a seven-year-old war pitting a fractious coalition led by Saudi Arabia against the Iran-aligned Houthi group.
+The Houthis largely hold the north and the internationally recognised government is based in the south.

 Rivalries among Yemeni factions in the coalition resurfaced recently as southern forces backed by the United Arab Emirates expand their reach, imperiling a new presidential council and further complicating international efforts to end the conflict.

-The Southern Transitional Council (STC) deployment in Abyan province, expanding its presence there, follows gains in neighbouring Shabwa by the UAE-backed Giants Brigade against rival factions including the Islah Party.
+The separatist Southern Transitional Council (STC) deployment in Abyan, expanding its presence there, follows gains in neighbouring Shabwa by the UAE-backed Giants Brigade against rival factions including the Islah Party.

-STC, which has vied with the Saudi-backed government for control of the south, said its campaign would combat terrorist groups in Abyan and secure roads in the south.
+The STC, which has vied with the Saudi-backed government for control of the south, said in an infographic on Tuesday that its military campaign aimed to "cleanse Abyan of terrorist organisation", specifying Islamist al Qaeda militants, while further securing Aden and other southern governorates, as well as roads between southern governorates.

-Abyan this year saw several attacks against soldiers that authorities suspect were carried out by Al Qaeda in the Arabian Peninsula, which had used the war between the Houthis and the coalition to enhance its influence.
+Abyan this year has seen several attacks on soldiers that authorities suspect were carried out by Al Qaeda in the Arabian Peninsula, which used the war between the Houthis and the coalition to enhance its influence.

 The Saudi-led coalition intervened in Yemen in March 2015 after the Houthis ousted the government from the capital, Sanaa, in late 2014.
 The conflict has killed tens of thousands of people and pushed millions into hunger.